apexfarm/ApexQuery/README.md

 There are four types of `selectBy()` statements, each accepts different input types:

 1. Accept only `SObjectField` as parameters, such as: `Account.Name`.
-The number of params is from 1 to 5.
+The number of params can be 1 to 5.
 2. Accept only functions as parameters, such as: `FORMAT(Account.AnnualRevenue)`.
-The number of params is from 1 to 5.
+The number of params can be 1 to 5.
-2. Accept only `String` as parameters, such as: `'Name'`.
-The number of params is from 1 to 5.
-Strings are the most versatile inputs, they can support fields and functions, and additionally references to parent fields as well.
-You will need this when the above two reaches their limitations.
+3. Accept only `String` as parameters.
+The number of params can be 1 to 5.
+Use this only for parent field references.
+Although it supports functions as well, I would recommend to directly use the above function with a string field instead.
-3. Accept a child relationship subquery as parameter.
+4. Accept a child relationship subquery as parameter.

 **Note**: These `selectBy()` methods can chain from one to another, so developers can select as many fields as they want.